wkatkinson/TWBookmarklet/README.md

 - Give it a name and click "Save Bookmark"
 - Add to Your Toolbar

-Now you can click the bookmark to check for the Triple Whale Pixel and detect version and requests for debugging.
+Now you can click the bookmark on any webpage to check for the Triple Whale Pixel and detect version and requests for debugging.